MaximMonin/camunda-plugins/README.md

 Camunda Cockpit History Plugins:
 https://github.com/datakurre/camunda-cockpit-plugins/

-Java .jar plugins in docker images:
+Java .jar plugins in docker image:
 1. Incident plugin - Calls Service.IncidentHandler model to notify About all Camunda Incidents to telegram
 2. Auto create Admin User + Worker user on first start - check https://github.com/DigitalState/camunda-administrative-user-plugin
 3. ProcessEnd plugin - call publish message to redis servers or https call to some api to indicate that process ends with id and state